-The signal generator Agilent 33220A which we used, does not have optimal parameters for this type of dynamic range measurement.
-Signal distortion and spurious levels are only -70 dBc according to Agilent datasheet [21].
-We have managed to measure an ADC saturation voltage of 706 mV (generator output) with this setup.
-The main result of our measurement, seen as a FFT plot shown in Figure 3.2, confirms >80 dB dynamic range at ADC module input.
+The signal generator Agilent 33220A, which we used, does not have optimal parameters for this type of dynamic range measurement.
+The signal distortion and spurious levels are only -70 dBc according to Agilent datasheet [21].
+We have managed to measure ADC saturation voltage of 706 mV (generator output) with this setup.
+The main result of our measurement, seen as a FFT plot shown in Figure 3.2, confirms the dynamic range >80 dB at ADC module input.